JackDougherty/jack-site/_pages/dataviz/index.md

 No class (Thanksgiving break)

 ### Tues 30 Nov
+- Overview of Learning Goal #11: Embed on the Web.
+Start reading HODV Chapter 9 <https://handsondataviz.org/embed.html>
+  - Static images versus interactive iframes
+  - Embed on the web
+- Prep for Embed quiz, to be taken during any 2-hour period from Sun 5 Dec at 12 noon to Tues 7 Dec at 2pm, on [Moodle](https://moodle.trincoll.edu)

+### Thur 2 Dec
+- Assign Build Stages 5 and 6 (combined) for two expert reviewers, due TBA

+### Tues 7 Dec
-- Overview of Learning Goal #12: Detect Lies and Reduce Bias.
+- Overview of Learning Goal #11: Detect Lies and Reduce Bias.
 Start reading HODV Chapter 14 <https://handsondataviz.org/detect.html>
 	- How to Lie with Charts
 	- How to Lie with Maps
 	- Recognize and Reduce Data Bias
 	- Recognize and Reduce Spatial Bias

-### Thur 2 Dec
-- Prep for Detect Lies and Bias quiz, to be taken during any 2-hour period from Sun 5 Dec at 12 noon to Tues 7 Dec at 2pm, on [Moodle](https://moodle.trincoll.edu)

-### Tues 7 Dec
-- Assign Build Stages 5 and 6 (combined) for two expert reviewers, due TBA

 ### Thur 9 Dec
+- Prep for Detect Lies and Bias quiz, to be taken during any 2-hour period from Sun 12 Dec at 12 noon to Tues 14 Dec at 2pm, on [Moodle](https://moodle.trincoll.edu)
 - Prep for final presentations with expert reviewers

 ### Tues 14 Dec
 - Course wrap-up

 ### Mon 20 Dec
-- Final presentations with guest experts to be assigned during 9am-12pm exam slot, or individual students may voluntarily agree to earlier time slots.
+- Final presentations by Zoom with guest experts to be assigned during 9am-11am exam slot.
+Since you will will present solo/duo for about 5-10 minutes by Zoom, you can participate from anywhere.

 ### Community Engagement Options
 - Choose one of these options to learn more about our Hartford community partners and to replace our cancelled class session on Tues 23 Nov.
 Email me a paragraph about what you learned, and include a selfie photo to prove you participated, before the last day of class.
 Failure to fulfill this requirement will result in a 1-point deduction from your class participation score.